vuongducphuong/documentation/content/developer/howtos/provide_iap_services.rst

             # will be raised & transmitted in case of issue, if no error
             # is raised we did the job

-.. todo:: for the actual IAP will the "portal" page be on odoo.com or iap.odoo.com?
+.. todo:: for the actual IAP will the "portal" page be on leansoft.vn or iap.leansoft.vn?

 .. todo:: "My Account" > "Your InApp Services"?